-The Planned Economy: 1925 onwards:
+The Planned Economy from 1925 onwards:

 It was not just the Kulaks who felt the squeeze.
 The peasants also bitterly resented having to hand over the means of production.
 On a practical level, it meant that they had to give their farmhouses, animals and tools over to the state for the greater good.
 You still hear modern Marxists opine about seizing the “means of production”.
 This is what it meant in Russia.
-You take from the poorest with the aim of the state being better at dividing up food for people.
+You take from the poorest with the aim of the State dividing up the food for people.
 The mind boggles how seemingly intelligent people could not see the problem with “Collectivisation” and “seizing the means of production”.
 The fact is that the ordinary peasants, who the Party claimed to represent in their fanciful “dictatorship of the proletariat” were the very people who “most resented the demand to hand over their animals.
 Many chose to slaughter these rather than hand them over”.

 Collectivisation lead to the deaths of between 1 to 5 million people.

-There is absolutely no doubt that the Russian Revolution was, as Carr points out “the source of more profound and more lasting repercussions throughout the world than any other historical event of modern times”.
+There is absolutely no doubt that the Russian Revolution was, as Carr points out, “the source of more profound and more lasting repercussions throughout the world than any other historical event of modern times”.
 The lessons are stark.

 Planning an economy for a country and not giving autonomy to individuals in a society did not and does not work.

 Democracy is an absolute must to prevent tyranny.